totten/loco/README.md

 * Strictly speaking, `loco` a process-manager.
 It starts, stops, and restarts processes.
-It's technically in the same category as sysvinit, runit, or systemd -- although it's not as battle-tested and it's not intended for managing the full OS.
+It's technically in the same category as sysvinit, runit, or systemd -- although it's not as battle-tested and it's not intended for managing a full OS.

 * Stylistically, it's more like docker-compose -- one creates a per-project YAML dot-file.
 The file lists all the services you want, and these are glued together with a few environment variables.
 Your work is scoped to a specific project/folder -- and not the host OS.

+* Specifically, I tend to use it in combination with the cross-platform `nix-shell` and `nix run` for package management.  `nix-shell` and `nix run` excel at providing binaries but leave you to roll-your-on for process+data management.
+In this context, `loco` is a replacement for (a) the manual habit of launching multiple daemons or (b) the semi-automated approach of writing per-project bash scripts with bunch of boilerplate.

 * Architecturally, it is thinner, less opinionated, and more-limited in value/scope than docker-compose or k8s; which means:

     * It makes no pretense of providing binary-distribution, network/machine management, or long-term state-management.
-It starts and stops processes.

-    * It relies on basic POSIX process-management; there's no special mechanism for strong isolation (like hypervisors or Linux cgroups/namespaces).
+    * It makes no pretense of enhanced process-isolation (like hypervisors or Linux cgroups/namespaces).
+It just uses POSIX APIs.

-    * It should work on any POSIX-style OS (Linux/OS X/BSD), and you can easily mix packages from different providers (nix, docker, homebrew, apt, etc).
+    * It should work on any POSIX-style OS (Linux/OS X/BSD) with PHP+pcntl, and you can easily mix packages from different providers (nix, docker, homebrew, apt, etc).

     * All platforms (including OSX) get native performance for IO/filesystem operations.